180-Day Sarbanes-Oxley Statute of Limitations

 The deadline for a SOX whistleblower to file a complaint is 180 days after they either experience or become aware of the unlawful retaliation.[i]
 The clock starts ticking once “the discriminatory decision has been both made and communicated to the complainant.”[ii]
 A complaint is considered filed once the Department of Labor receives it.
 A complaint sent by mail, however, is considered filed on the date of its postmark.

 Though a discrete retaliatory act “occurs” on the day it happens and the complaint must be filed within 180 days, retaliatory acts outside the statute of limitations period are actionable where there is an ongoing hostile work environment and at least one of the acts occurred within the 180-day statute of limitations.

 Download our free guide to SOX whistleblower protection:

-Experienced SOX Whistleblower Retaliation Attorneys
+Experienced Sarbanes-Oxley (SOX) Whistleblower Retaliation Attorneys

 The whistleblower lawyers at Zuckerman Law have substantial experience litigating Sarbanes Oxley whistleblower retaliation claims and have achieved substantial recoveries for officers, executives, accountants, auditors, and other senior professionals.